 Vice Chairman Grover reviewed with Mr. Barnhill the process the Commission has taken in updating the Agricultural Zone thus far.

-The Commission and Staff discussed the best process in moving forward in light of having a City Planner to now guide the Commission.
+The Commission and Staff discussed the best process for moving forward in light of having a City Planner to now guide the Commission.
 They discussed and clarified what the current organization and priorities of projects currently are of the Commission and reasoning behind them.
 They reviewed and discussed what options are available in moving forward.

 The Commission and Staff clarified and discussed the use of conditional uses in code.

-Mr. Barnhill advised the Commission has the Subdivision Ordinance be their top priority moving forward.
+Mr. Barnhill advised the Commission to have the Subdivision Ordinance be its top priority moving forward.

 The Commission and Staff discussed how they wanted to reprioritize and reorganize with the information received at this meeting.